 Planning for the Laugavegur, probably my biggest issue in terms of gear was choosing the right backpack.
 The backpack had to be able to carry everything I needed, but also meet the requirements of carry-on baggage.
-Ultimately it came down to a pair of backpacks and I couldn’t be happier with my choice of the Eagle Creek National Geographic Utility Backpack, a sample I received just before leaving.
+Ultimately it came down to a pair of backpacks (the other was the Pacsafe Venturesafe X40 Plus Backpack) and I couldn’t be happier with my choice of the Eagle Creek National Geographic Utility Backpack, a sample I received just before leaving.

 Overall, this pack is easy to pack (it has a butterfly opening for easy accessibility).
 The straps aren’t overly adjustable and the hip belt is pretty minimal, but they worked great for me over 7 days of travel and hiking.
 The weatherproof materials and zippers protected my gear and also have the benefit of easy exterior cleaning.